FAQ

 • Batching allows the queue to test multiple PRs in a single CI job to save time and resources.
 After the test passes, the PRs in the batch are still merged one by one.

-How am I notified if my pull request fails in the merge queue?
+How am I notified if my pull request fails in the queue?

 When a pull request is removed from the queue due to a failure, the Trunk bot updates its comment on the original PR.
 This update includes direct links to the specific workflows that failed, allowing you to quickly investigate and resolve the issue.
 Example below.